 Other things are also regarded as detrimental to the fairies: wearing clothing inside out, running water, bells (especially church bells), St. John’s wort, and four-leaf clovers.
 In much of the Celtic folklore, baked goods were a traditional offering to the folk, along with cream and butter.

 In terms of protection, bread was the business.
 Before going out into a fairy-haunted place, it was customary to put a piece of dry bread in your pocket.
 In County Wexford in 1882, it was reported that “if an infant is carried out after dark a piece of bread is wrapped in its bib or dress, and this protects it from any witchcraft or evil.”

 Certain locations, known to be haunts of fairies, were to be avoided.
 In particular, digging in fairy hills was unwise.
 Paths that the fairies travel are also wise to avoid.
 Home-owners have knocked corners from houses because the corner blocked the fairy path, and cottages have been built with the front and back doors in line, so that the owners could leave them both open and let the fairies troop through all night.

-Also, fairies hate being told ‘thank you’, as they see it as a sign of one forgetting the good deed done, and, instead, want something that will guarantee remembrance.
-Thus more offerings were given to appease the fairies.
+Also, fairies apparently hated to hear ‘thank you’ because they considered it a sign of forgetting the good deed done.
+Instead, fairies wanted something that would guarantee remembrance.
+Thus, more offerings were given to appease the fairies.